Alexandre-Tortoza/annalu/docs/CONTENT.md

 - **Paths start with `/`** — `src` paths are absolute from project root
 - **Stored in `public/images/`** — directory name matters
 - **File extensions matter** — `.jpg`, `.png`, `.webp`, etc.
+- **Aspect ratio** — Use consistent ratios within a mosaic (e.g., all 4:3 or all 16:9) for better layouts

+---

+## SEO & Metadata

+Artwork titles, descriptions, and cover images are automatically used for SEO:
+- Meta description from `description` / `descriptionPt`
+- Open Graph image from `cover.src`
+- JSON-LD VisualArtwork schema on detail pages

+**See [SEO.md](./SEO.md) for detailed SEO strategy and metadata guidelines.**

 ---